prerakpanwar/prerakpanwar/README.md

 - I have 4+ years of Experience {Handling Stakeholders, Cross-Functional Experience, Query Optimization, Scalable ETL pipelines, Automated Workflows, Reporting & Dashboarding, Data Quality Assurance, Predicting Trends, Feature Engineering, Data Migration, Data Modeling and Data Warehousing, Agile and Methodologies, CI/CD Pipelines, Continuous Learning and Industry Trends}

-- I have a Master's degree in Computer and Information Science from University of Massachusetts & a Bachelors in Computer Science and Engineering
+- I have a Master's degree in Computer and Information Science from University of Massachusetts & a Bachelors in Computer Science and Engineering from Graphic Era University

 - I am looking for full-time job opportunities where I can make an impact and grow with the company